 Prefer another cycling tour through the Karamoja region or a private cycling trip?

 That’s possible too!
 CvA travel also offers 2 other small group tours (from 4 people).
-The 17-day northeastern tour through Uganda is the luxury alternative, which also goes through parts of the Karamoja region (view this trip).
+The 17-day northeastern tour through Uganda is the luxury alternative, which also goes through parts of the Karamoja region.
 Would you prefer to book a private trip?
 Feel free to contact us; we are happy to help you plan a tailor-made individual journey (view private trips Uganda).

 Daily Itinerary